istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 container environment.
 We can say that Kubernetes Network Policies provide transparent, Kubernetes-aware egress traffic control, which is not DNS-aware.

-Another approach that predates Kubernetes network policies is a **DNS-aware egress proxy** or firewall.
-In this approach applications are configured to direct the traffic to the proxy and to use some proxy protocol, e.g.
+Another approach that predates Kubernetes network policies is a **DNS-aware egress proxy/firewall**.
+In this approach, applications are configured to direct the traffic to the proxy and to use some proxy protocol, e.g.
 [SOCKS](https://en.wikipedia.org/wiki/SOCKS).
 Since the applications must be configured, this solution is not transparent.
-Moreover, egress proxies are not Kubernetes aware, so the pod labels or pod namespace or pod service account are not known to the egress proxy.
-Such egress proxies cannot fulfill requirement 4, i.e. they cannot enforce policies by source if the source is specified by a Kubernetes artifact.
-The egress proxies can fulfill requirements 1, 2, 3 and 5, but not requirement 4 and 6.
+Moreover, egress proxies are not Kubernetes-aware, since neither pod labels nor pod service account are known to the egress proxy.
+Such egress proxies cannot fulfill the requirement 4, that is they cannot enforce policies by source if the source is specified by a Kubernetes artifact.
+The egress proxies can fulfill the requirements 1, 2, 3 and 5, but not the requirement 4 and 6.
 They are DNS-aware, but not transparent and not Kubernetes-aware.

 Let me explain Istio Egress Traffic control next.